UKHomeOffice/dq-aws-migration/AWSNamingStandards.md

 It should be noted that a number of AWS resources cannot be renamed after creation so it is important to ensure the resource adheres to the standard on creation.

+For the correct naming values, refer to the **AWS-DQ-Network-Routing** spreadsheet in Dropbox.

 The following variables are referenced in the naming standards:

 | Naming Variable | Description | Example |